Prison uniform: Poland

 While prison uniforms are used for both convicts and detainees, they are not compulsory.
 The policies are similar to those in Germany.
 Some prisons do not use them at all, some prisons use them only for some inmates (depending on conviction of crime or behavior), and some prisons make uniforms compulsory.
 Minimum security prisons are encouraged to not use prison uniforms and maximum security prisons are encouraged to use them, however this all varies as some inmates incarcerated for small crimes do wear uniforms and some inmates incarcerated for serious crimes do not wear them.
-Uniforms are almost always and even possibly always worn on top of civilian clothes.
-Usually on all security levels the uniform is a green button down jacket worn on top of civilian clothes with green jacket pants but some inmates in maximum security prisons and non-serious criminals who are badly misbehaved sometimes wear orange or red instead of green.
+Uniforms are almost always worn on top of civilian clothes.
+Usually on all security levels the uniform is a green button-down jacket worn on top of civilian clothes with green jacket pants but some inmates in maximum security prisons and non-serious criminals who are badly misbehaved sometimes wear orange or red instead of green.